Kalihi

 Kalihi Valley has been carved by Kalihi Stream; it is narrow and steep in its upper reaches (with source around 21°22′29″N 157°48′55″W, but widens out to flatlands as it approaches Honolulu Harbor, with its mouth at 21°19′51″N 157°53′26″W.

 The lower valley has been a residential area for a considerable time and is home to numerous tracts of older houses.
 It becomes commercial and maritime close to the water.

-Kalihi is famous for Pele's family such as her sister, mother, and the wife of Wakea.
-In this region of Honolulu, they had many adventures: one that she saved Wakea (her husband) "who was being taken away for sacrifice, by embracing him."
+Kalihi is famous for being the residence of Pele's family, including her sister, mother, and the wife of Wakea.

 Government and infrastructure

 The Hawaii Department of Public Safety operates the Oahu Community Correctional Center (OCC), the sole short-term incarceration and pretrial jail, on a 16 acre plot in Kalihi.

 Education

-The Hawaii Department of Education operates public schools.

-Some schools in the area include Kalihi Elementary, Kalihi Waena Elementary, Kalihi Uka Elementary, Kalihi Kai Elementary, Dole Middle School, Kapalama Elementary School, King David Kalakaua Middle School, Farrington High School, and Damien Memorial School.
-At the southern edge of the district lie the private Kamehameha Schools and the Bernice P. Bishop Museum.
+The Hawaii Department of Education operates public schools in the area, including Kalihi Elementary, Kalihi Waena Elementary, Kalihi Uka Elementary, Kalihi Kai Elementary, Dole Middle School, Kapalama Elementary School, King David Kalakaua Middle School, Farrington High School, and Damien Memorial School.
+At the southern edge of the district lie the private Kamehameha Schools campus and the Bernice P. Bishop Museum.